emilyvandenbroeck/digital-writing-folio/exercises.md

 #### How do you feel about coding now versus how you felt going into this in Week 1?

-<p>Coding is a really difficult feat--in week one, I really doubted my choice because how was I supposed to create a website from scratch!
-I feel now that I could do it, with the help of maybe coding forums and ChatGPT.</p>
+<p>Coding is a difficult feat.
+In week one, I really doubted my choice because I had no prior knowledge to the language of coding, and I was unsure how I could learn it within only 12 weeks.
+I feel now that I could do it, with the help of time, coding forums, and ChatGPT.</p>

 #### Has your hands-on engagement with interactive digital literature shifted the way that you 'read' e-lit?
 In what ways?

-<p>I can't say that there has been a shift in the way that I read e-lit, because I didn't read it in the first place. </p>
+<p>I never read e-literature in the first place, however, I now feel that there is a whole form of literature that has existed beyond my awareness, that I haven’t considered as something I could draw inspiration from.</p>

 #### Questions